-A minor downside of Flair Smart Vent is that we’d need to purchase and install at least one Flair Puck with the system (although the Flair Puck is also quite affordable, it’s still an additional cost nonetheless).
+A minor downside of Flair is that you need to purchase at least one Flair Puck with the system.
+They are pretty affordable though.

-Flair Smart Vent is in many ways, an excellent, cost-efficient pick if you want to invest in a smart vent.
+The Flair Smart Vent is an excellent, cost-efficient pick if you want to invest in a smart vent.

 Keen Smart Vent

 Click here for current Amazon pricing on the Keen Smart Bridge (needed for Keen Smart Vent integration)

 - Advanced room-by-room control with auto-balancing mode, the typical house might need 4 to 8 Keen smart vents

 - Third-party integrations with Google Nest, Samsung SmartThings, and Lowes Iris, among others

 - Decent battery life (2+ Years)